Saka Sirhind

-The Siege of Anandpur Sahib and the Betrayal of 1704
+The Siege of Anandpur Sahib and the betrayal of 1704

 In 1704, Guru Gobind Singh and his Sikhs were under immense pressure as the Mughals and hill chiefs laid siege to Anandpur Sahib, cutting off all supplies and forcing the Sikhs to survive on leaves and tree bark.
 Many, including the Guru’s mother, urged him to accept Wazir Khan’s offer of safe passage, backed by an oath on the Quran and promises from the hill chiefs.
 Knowing the enemy’s deceit, the Guru tested their sincerity by sending out bullock carts filled with worthless items, which were immediately looted.
 Despite this betrayal, continued pressure from his followers and mother left him with no choice but to agree to leave.
-On the night of December 20-21, 1704, under cold winds and rain, the Guru’s family and a group of Sikhs left first, led by Udai Singh, while the Guru planned to follow.
+On the night of December 20-21, 1704, under cold winds and rain, Guru Gobind Singh Ji's family and a group of Sikhs left first, led by Udai Singh, while Guru Gobind Sahib Ji planned to follow.
 However, as they moved out, the Mughals and hill forces broke their oath and attacked, leading to the chaotic and tragic Battle of Sarsa, where the Sikhs were scattered, and many lost their lives.